Matesin/bachelor-thesis/README.md

 - Integration into the existing LionKey architecture
 - Functional and interoperability testing

-## The LionKey project
-The LionKey project was started by Ing.
-Martin Endler as a part of his master's thesis.
-To find out more, you can visit:
-- [pokusew/fel-masters-thesis][Endler Thesis]
-- [pokusew/lionkey][LionKey Repo]

 ## Citation
 If you use or reference this work, please cite the corresponding bachelor's thesis.